Ras Sheehama

 Hans Omehoyaaliyatala Sheehama (29 July 1966 – 5 September 2025), known professionally as Ras Sheehama, was a Namibian reggae musician whose blend of African rhythms and socially conscious lyrics made him one of Namibia's most internationally recognised artists.
-His music artfully merged Rastafari influences with political commentary, his experiences of exile, and the resilience of the Namibian people.
+His music merged Rastafari influences with political commentary, his experiences of exile, and the resilience of the Namibian people.

 Sheehama was the son of Namibian early prominent businessman, David Sheehama, an avid SWAPO supporter from its early days.

 Early years

 Sheehama was born at Onakayale, a village near Outapi in Ombalantu in the Omusati Region.
 He was introduced to music through church choirs and local bars while growing up in northern Namibia.
-In 1979, when he was 12, his father’s pro-SWAPO stance forced him into exile in Angola and later Zambia, where he developed a passion for reggae and began playing the guitar.
+In 1979, when he was 12, his father's pro-SWAPO stance forced him into exile in Angola and later Zambia, where he developed a passion for reggae and began playing the guitar.
 There he encountered Rastafari culture, though he maintained he was not a follower, describing himself as a “rebel rasta, not a saint rasta.”

 He later moved to Lagos, Nigeria, between 1984 and 1988, where he attended secondary school and performed with several reggae bands, honing his musical skills and penning early songs such as Cassinga, which was dedicated to the Cassinga massacre of 1978.